May 26, 2022

-The EARS scholarship program selects one graduating high school student and one college level student, each to receive a $3,000 scholarship.
-Because of the strong field of applicants, EARS also selected an additional candidate to receive a $1,000 scholarship.
+The EARS scholarship program selects one graduating high school student and one college undergraduate student, to each receive $3,000 scholarships.
+Because of the strong field of applicants, EARS also selected two additional candidates to receive $2,000 scholarships.

-$3,000 College Under-Graduate Scholarship: Stephany Fatheree, a University of Oregon student from Makawao, Maui, Hawaii, with a UO undergraduate GPA of 3.97.
-Fatherlee will be a senior at the University of Oregon this Fall, majoring in a bachelor’s degree in Popular Music Studies/Audio Production with a career focus of audio production.
-In addition to her school requirements, she has worked as an on-air personality at UO student-run KWVA 88.1 for two years.
-She is a musician and audio producer with a love for working in a studio environment.
-Fatheree hopes to leverage her two years of radio experience to produce music and radio content.
-EARS is pleased to support Stephany Fatheree as she continues to develop her radio and music career in the Eugene-Springfield market.
+$3,000 College Under-Graduate Scholarship: Kate Jaques Prentice, a University of Oregon student from Eugene, Oregon, with a UO undergraduate GPA of 3.79.
+Jaques Prentice will be a senior at the University of Oregon this Fall, majoring in a bachelor’s degree in Journalism.
+In addition to her school requirements, she has worked at UO student-run KWVA 88.1 for three years.
+She is the staff office assistant and hosts her own two-hour weekly radio show.
+She is active in all aspects of front office management for the station and its listeners.
+EARS is pleased to support Kate Jaques Prentice as she continues to develop her radio career in the Eugene-Springfield market.

 A career in radio broadcasting is fun, challenging, and provides the foundation for a lifetime of community involvement.
 Radio is alive and growing despite the introduction of digitally delivered audio.
-In Lane County over 91% of all adults over 12 years old listen to free, over-the-air radio every week.
-That’s over 286,000 radio listeners every week.
+In Lane County over 250,000 adults listen on average 14 hours a week to free, over-the-air radio every week.

 Eugene Area Radio Stations is a 501(6)(C) non-profit trade association comprised of 22 commercial and public radio stations in the Eugene/Springfield/Cottage Grove/Junction City market area.
 Its scholarship program has awarded over $100,000 to qualifying students over the past decade.
 Many of the recipients have active careers in radio broadcasting.